hiveot/hub.capnp/README.md

 The Hub is configured through the 'hub.yaml' configuration file that can be edited with a regular text editor.
 The sample file in the dist/config folder contains configuration options with the default values.

-The Hub looks in the {home}/config folder or the /etc/wost folder for this file.
-The fule must exist as it contains the connection information for plugins and clients.
+The Hub looks in the {home}/config folder folder for this file.
+The fule must exist as it contains the message bus connection information for use by plugins.
 The default values configure the hub for use on localhost only.
-Set the IP address of the message broker as Messaging address to allow LAN access.
+Set the IP address of the message broker to allow access from anywhere on the LAN.
-Plugins can be configured through accompanied yaml configuration files in the same configuration folder as the hub configuration file.
+Plugins read the hub.yaml configuration and can have an additional plugin specific configuration file in the config folder.
+Plugins must be able to run without a configuration file.

 ## Launching